phikal/ReGeX/README.md

 > `sy|sotx|f`, `[sf].*`, `[^ja]*`, `.*[yxf]`

-Depending on how long the expression is, how many regex charachters you used and a few more variables, your score is generated.
-From the number of games and your score ( high score and less games ), the current level is caclulated.
+Depending on how long the expression is, how many regex characters you used and a few more variables, your score is generated.
+From the number of games and your score (high score and less games), the current level is calculated.
 The higher the level, the more complex the challenges become.

-To access settings, click on the counter next to the text box and the skip the round (and lower your score a bit) long press it.

 ---

-Licenced under: GPLv2+
+Version 1,1 - Licenced under: GPLv2+